 \subsection{Masked Autoencoders}

-Masked Autoencoders \cite{he2021masked} are a specific variant of ViTs which are pretrained via a patch-specific reconstruction loss, tasking the network to reconstruct masked patches based upon the information which can be learnt from the visible patches, this can be seen visually in figure \ref{fig:loss}.
-An image is first split into $N \times N$ patches of equal size and are flattened, allowing for the tokenisation of an image akin to text in a standard transformer \cite{DBLP:journals/corr/VaswaniSPUJGKP17}.
-To mask patches of the image, tokens are chosen randomly up to a specified percentage of the total tokens and removed from the sequence, removing the information from the feature map.
-The remaining visible patches are then processed via a ViT.
-Once the encoder has finished processing the visible patches, masked tokens are reinserted where the selected visible tokens were once removed in the masking process.
-The network now uses a ViT decoder to make predictions for these masked tokens utilising the attention mechanism and multi layer perceptrons within the standard ViT blocks.
-This process requires the network to learn how local areas might correspond to their neighbouring patches by predicting the removed patches.
+Masked Autoencoders \citep{he2021masked} are a specific variant of ViTs which are pretrained via a patch-specific reconstruction loss, tasking the network to reconstruct masked patches based upon the information which can be learnt from the visible patches, this can be seen visually in figure \ref{fig:loss}.
+An image is first split into $N \times N$ patches of equal size and are flattened, allowing for the tokenisation of an image akin to text in a standard transformer \citep{DBLP:journals/corr/VaswaniSPUJGKP17}.
+To mask specific areas (patches) in an image, tokens are randomly selected up to a specified percentage of the total tokens and removed from the sequence.
+This process eliminates the information from the feature map.
+The remaining visible patches are subsequently processed via a ViT.
+After the encoder has finished processing the visible patches, the masked patches are reinserted into the sequence, replacing the previously removed patches.
+The network now employs a ViT decoder to make predictions for these masked tokens utilising the attention mechanism and multilayer perceptrons within the standard ViT blocks.
+This process requires the network to learn how local areas correspond to their neighbouring patches by predicting the removed patches.